Guide to Visiting Roosevelt Island in New York, NY

 Hike to Mount Britton Tower

-Update: As of February 2023 the road is closed leading to the trailhead parking lot.
-You can still access the trailhead by parking at the Bano Grande or Palo Colorado Recreation Area.
+If the parking lot is full, you can still access the trailhead by parking at the Bano Grande or Palo Colorado Recreation Area.
 This will add about 15 minutes to your hike.

 Hike Through the Rainforest

 In addition to the Mount Britton Trail, there are 12 other maintained trails that you could check out.
-The most popular, the El Yunque trail, covers 5.4 miles and will give you some of the best rainforest views.
+The most popular trail, El Yunque, covers 5.4 miles and offers some of the best rainforest views.

-Other trails in the El Yunque National Forest:
+Other trails in the El Yunque National Forest that I’d personally recommend are:

-• Angelito Trail (.7 miles): Leads to a 8-foot deep swimming hole and rope swing
+• Angelito Trail (.7 miles): Leads to an 8-foot deep swimming hole and rope swing

-• Vereda La Coca Trail (3.2 miles): A hard trail with stream crossings and epic views.
+• Vereda La Coca Trail (3.2 miles): A rugged trail with stream crossings and epic views.

 Chase Waterfalls